Vav-consecutive: Origins

 Older explanations tended to posit that Hebrew was a "mixed language" derived from multiple Semitic sources, and that the two different tense systems reflect this mixed heritage.
 G. R. Driver writes: "All attempts to explain this at first sight strange phenomenon, whereby two tenses apparently exchange functions, on logical grounds, have failed, but the historical development of the Hebrew language readily accounts for it.
 When it is remembered that this is a composite language containing elements drawn from all the Semitic languages, it is at once seen why it has two pronouns for the first person...
 So there are two different systems, drawn from different sources, merged in the Hebrew scheme of tenses."
 On this view, the consecutive constructions are connected with the verb systems of East Semitic (Driver makes a comparison with Akkadian), whereas the ordinary verb construction reflects the usage in Northwest Semitic (Aramaic).
 The two have survived side-by-side in the Hebrew verb paradigm.

 Vav-consecutive is attested in other Northwest Semitic languages as well: with imperfect, in Moabite, in Deir Alla Inscription, and in Aramaic; and with perfect in conditional clauses, in Ugaritic, in Amarna letters, and in Phoenician.
 Yet, usage of vav-consecutive with perfect in a narration is unique to Hebrew.

 Obsolescence

 The Lachish letters, dating to c.
 590 BC, have only a single occurrence of vav-consecutive; in all other cases, the perfect form is used to describe events in the past.
 This indicates that already in Late Biblical Hebrew the vav-consecutive was uncommon, especially outside of formal narrative style.
 By the time of Mishnaic Hebrew, the vav-consecutive fell completely out of use.

 The vav-consecutive is not used in modern Hebrew, in which verbs have three tenses: past, future, and present.
 The future tense uses the prefix conjugation, the past uses the suffix forms, and the present uses the present participle (בינוני) which was less frequent in the biblical language.

-The vav consecutive is considered stereotypically biblical (analogous to "thus sayeth," etc. in English) and is used jocularly for this reason by modern speakers, and sometimes in serious attempts to evoke a biblical context.
+The vav consecutive is considered stereotypically biblical (analogous to "thus saith," etc. in English) and is used jocularly for this reason by modern speakers, and sometimes in serious attempts to evoke a biblical context.